 The Architect of the Capitol (AOC) is the builder and steward of America's Capitol, serving Congress and the Supreme Court, creating a home for American democracy.
 The AOC traces its beginnings to 1791.
 Today, the AOC is comprised of approximately 2,300 employees who serve Congress and the Supreme Court in a variety of occupations.

-The title was subsequently dropped following Clark’s death in 1902 and Elliot Woods was appointed as the "Superintendent of the Capitol Buildings and Grounds."
+The title was subsequently dropped following Clark's death in 1902 and Elliot Woods was appointed as the "Superintendent of the Capitol Buildings and Grounds."
 However, in 1921 the title Architect of the Capitol was awarded to Woods for meritorious service.
-Following Woods, the title Architect of the Capitol has remained the official title of both the person and the agency, and has been held by five men.
+Following Woods, the title Architect of the Capitol has remained the official title of both the person and the agency.

 The current Architect of the Capitol, Stephen T. Ayers, was nominated on February 24, 2010, by President Barack Obama to serve as the 11th Architect of the Capitol.
 On May 12, 2010, the United States Senate, by unanimous consent, confirmed Ayers, and on May 13, 2010, the President officially appointed Ayers to a 10-year term as Architect of the Capitol.